-- 6. Use a ruler or tape measure to find the length of 5 objects that are longer than 30cm and shorter than a metre.
-Write the name of the objects and their length here. - 7.
+- 6. Use a ruler or tape measure to find the length of 5 objects that are longer than 60cm and shorter than 2 metres.
+Write the name of the objects and their length in both centimetres and metres. - 7.
 What time will it be in 110 minutes?
 Write your answer in analogue and 24-hour time. - 8.
-The dotted line in shape 1 shows a line of symmetry.
-It is not a line of symmetry in shape 2.
-Why not?
-Draw a different line of symmetry in shape 3 shape 1 shape 2 shape 3
+Draw what this shape would look like from above and from the other side.